Simon Huck: Early life and public relations career

-In January 2018, The New York Times Style published a feature story describing Huck's rise in the entertainment industry and close friendship with the Kardashians.
-According to the article, Command Entertainment Group serves over 100 brands annually.
-Kardashian told The New York Times, "He's the definition of loyal.
-I feel like you need to surround yourself with people who make you laugh and keep your spirit alive as you grow and evolve."
+In 2017, Command PR was relaunched as Command Entertainment Group.

 Reality television

-Huck and then-business partner Cheban have appeared on reality television shows, Keeping Up with the Kardashians, Kourtney and Khloe Take Miami, and Kourtney and Kim Take New York.
+Huck and then-business partner Cheban have appeared on reality television shows, Keeping Up with the Kardashians, Kourtney and Khloe Take Miami, and Kourtney and Kim Take New York as friends of the Kardashian family, and specifically Kim Kardashian.

 In 2010, Huck and Cheban starred in their own reality series, The Spin Crowd, which was produced by Kim Kardashian and aired on E!.
-The show took viewers inside Huck's agency and focused on his unorthodox approach to their businesses as they worked with A-list celebrities, designers, and big-time clients.
-The Spin Crowd debuted to 2.53 million viewers, making it one of the most watched premieres in its time slot.
+The series focused on the personal lives of Huck, Cheban, and the employees of Command PR, in addition to the firm's promotions of and interactions with celebrities.
+The series aired for one season of eight episodes before its cancellation.

-Huck continues to be a fan-favorite 'supporting cast member' on 'KUWTK.'
-On a Reddit discussion, fans were asked who they thought was the best “supporting cast member,” several names were mentioned, but none more so than the creative entrepreneur, Huck.
+Huck continues to be a 'supporting cast member' on KUWTK.

 A. Human

-In September 2018, Huck launched an immersive live storytelling brand called Society of Spectacle, designed to excite, provoke, and entertain audiences around the world.
-SOS's first exhibition, A. Human, an immersive theatrical experience showcasing body modifications from the future launched on September 4, 2018 to critical acclaim.
+In September 2018, Huck launched a live storytelling brand called Society of Spectacle.
+SOS's first exhibition, A. Human, a theatrical experience showcasing body modifications from the future launched on September 4, 2018.
 Huck told Vogue, "We wanted to use the future of fashion and the future of self-expression as a way to look at the future.
 That is how the ethos of A. Human formed."
-The exhibition generated worldwide publicity and, according to Vogue, was the most talked-about thing at New York Fashion Week.